Jason Lerch, PhD

 Neurosciences & Mental Health

-I completed my PhD in the department of Neurology and Neurosurgery at McGill University, where I focused on the study of cortical thickness from human MR images, and followed that with a post-doctoral fellowship at MICe at The Hospital for Sick Children (SickKids).
-I recently joined SickKids as a scientist and I am working both with the Mouse Imaging Centre (MICe) as well as the human imaging group.
+Dr. Lerch completed his PhD in the department of Neurology and Neurosurgery at McGill University, where he focused on the study of cortical thickness from human MR images, and followed that with a post-doctoral fellowship at MICe at The Hospital for Sick Children (SickKids).
+He joined SickKids as a scientist in 2008 and is working both with the Mouse Imaging Centre (MICe) as well as the human imaging group.

 - Brain plasticity: how the shape of the brain changes in response to learning